nais/doc/docs/auth/explanations/README.md

   end
 ```

-After successful login, the proxy creates and manages the user agent's session.
+After successful login, the proxy creates and stores a session for the end-user.
 Requests from the user agent will now contain their access token as a [Bearer token](../../auth/explanations/README.md#bearer-token) in the `Authorization` header.

 ```mermaid